m-aryayi/m-aryayi/README.md

-### Hi there 👋 I'm Mohammad, a mechanical engineer who dance with programming!
+### Hi there 👋 I'm Mohammad, an engineer who dance with programming!